microsoft/Trieste/samples/verona/readme.md

 get rid of capabilities as keywords
 - make them types in `std`?
-- or just handle those `typename` nodes specially in the typechecker? get rid of `throw` as a keyword
+- or just handle those `typename` nodes specially in the typechecker?
-- it's a type, like return, break, continue add `try`

 ## `ref` Functions